Bill to ban conversion therapy passes second reading

 The bill will make it illegal to try to change someone's sexuality or gender identity, known as "conversion therapy".

-Speaking during the debate Labour MP Glen Bennett said he was "too scared" to come out to his family and believes legislation to ban conversion therapy will promote healthy conversations, rather than limiting free speech.
+Speaking during the debate, Labour MP Glen Bennett said he was "too scared" to come out to his family as a child and believes legislation to ban conversion therapy will promote healthy conversations, rather than limiting free speech.

 In response to comments from Act and National MPs that the bill could limit free speech and criminalise parents, Bennett said he believed it would do the opposite.